Fleckism/SecurityPlus/My linked notes/Practice 3.md

 A false positive is something that is identified by a scanner or other assessment tool as being a vulnerability, when in fact it is not.

-False negatives are potential vulnerabilities that are not identified in a scan.
+False negatives are potential [[vulnerability|vulnerabilities]] that are not identified in a scan.
 This risk can be mitigated somewhat by running repeat scans periodically and by using scanners from more than one vendor.

 Reviewing related system and network logs can enhance the vulnerability report validation process.
-Using relevant data, such as event logs, can help confirm the validity of vulnerabilities identified in a scan.
+Using relevant data, such as event logs, can help confirm the validity of [[vulnerability|vulnerabilities]] identified in a scan.

 Some scanners measure systems and configuration settings against best practice frameworks.
 This is called a compliance scan, which might be necessary for regulatory compliance or voluntary conformance.